Shim Eun-ha: Career

 Shim Eun-ha made her acting debut in 1993 after being recruited by MBC.
 In 1994, she starred in the basketball-themed TV drama The Last Match, and quickly became the nation's most popular and talked-about star.
-After more forays into television (including the horror drama M) and two lesser-known films (including Born to Kill with Jung Woo-sung), she made a permanent mark on the film industry with her performance in Hur Jin-ho's modern-day classic Christmas in August (1998).
+After more forays into television (including the horror drama M) and two lesser-known films (including Born to Kill with Jung Woo-sung), she made a permanent mark on the film industry with her performance in Hur Jin-ho's modern-day classic Christmas in August (1998), as her performance in that film earned her the moniker "Nation’s First Love."
 Later that year Art Museum by the Zoo, which presented a more down-to-earth side of the actress, saw her win more critical praise for her acting abilities.
 Throughout this period, Shim consistently topped magazine polls as the most popular actress in the film industry.

 In Trap of Youth (1999), Shim originated the anti-heroine in modern Korean dramas, when her innocent-looking character got revenge on the love who had betrayed her.
 It was enormously popular, with viewer ratings soaring to 35.7 percent.

 She then reunited with Han Suk-kyu in Tell Me Something (1999), and their star power combined to create one of the most highly anticipated movies in Korean film history (though most viewers ultimately expressed disappointment at the film's convoluted narrative).
 The following year she appeared in Korea's first Dogme film Interview (2000) opposite Lee Jung-jae, which would end up being her last appearance.